bgkillas/kalc/README.md

 - sinc, cis, exp
 - deg(to_degrees), rad(to_radians)
 - re(real part), im(imaginary part)

-Special features:
-- Graphing: type a function with one variable and add "graphs" to graph it.
-- Graphing multiple functions: use the "#" character to separate the functions.
-- Change the x range of the graph: use "xr=min,max".
-- Change the number of points in the graph: use "2d=num_points" for 2D graphs or "3d=num_points" for 3D graphs.

 Examples:
 - To calculate the sine of 0.5, type: sin(0.5)